tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 6. Use the `pct_change` function to calculate daily returns for each stock.

 7. Use the `std` function and multiply by `sqrt(252)` to calculate annualized volatility.
-Use the `sort_values` function to quickly sort by volatility values.
+Use the `sort_values` function to sort by volatility values quickly.

 8. Drop the top five stocks with the highest volatility from the DataFrame of daily returns.